victorporof/firefox-restartless-template/README.md

 ## Debugging

 Starting with Firefox 31 ([download Aurora](https://www.mozilla.org/en-US/firefox/channel/#aurora)), you can easily debug your add-on using the built-in developer tools.
-Simply go to the [about:addons](about:addons) page and click the "Debug" button next to your add-on.
+[Turn this on](https://developer.mozilla.org/en-US/Add-ons/Add-on_Debugger), then simply go to the [about:addons](about:addons) page and click the "Debug" button next to your add-on.
 Keep in mind that scripts are lazily evaluated, so if no code was executed, no source files will be shown.

 ## Theming